fariborzaref/fariborzaref/README.md

 ---

 ### 🧭 Profile
-I integrate sociological theory with computational and quantitative research design to explore how inequality evolves across social, economic, and health domains.
+I integrate **sociological theory** with **computational and quantitative research design** to examine how inequality evolves across social, economic, and health domains.
-My academic work focuses on developing *mixed-methods frameworks that transform complex data into insights guiding theory, teaching, and policy understanding.
+My academic work focuses on developing *mixed-methods frameworks* that transform complex data into insights guiding theory, teaching, and institutional decision-making.

 ---